Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 Challenging a decision

-Someone being with you so you don’t hurt yourself
+Needing someone with you so you don’t come to harm

 To get Attendance Allowance, you must satisfy the following criteria: